Muanai/msmes-food-image-classification/README.md

 This solution was designed to assist *MSMEs (UMKM)* in digitizing their inventory and sales processes through automated image recognition.
 The final model achieved a *Leaderboard Score of 0.95222*, securing a top 10 position.

-> ⚠️ *Dataset Disclaimer:* The dataset used in this competition is proprietary and protected by the competition rules.
+> ⚠️ *Disclaimer:* The dataset used in this competition is proprietary and protected by the competition rules.
 Therefore, the image data *cannot be shared publicly* in this repository.
+The notebook is also specifically made to be run on Kaggle Notebook provided by the organizer
 ## Key Architectures & Strategies

 We employ a diverse set of backbones to maximize ensemble variance: